 After you’ve helped the hosts in some way, find out where you can meet them at the conference.
 Once you arrive, make a point of introducing yourself in person.

-Pro Tip: your host is running a conference.
+Pro Tip: Your host is running a conference.
 Be friendly, but respect their time.
-It doesn’t take long to make a personal connection (more of that likeability we discussed).
+It doesn’t take long to make a personal connection (more of that likability we discussed).